-References: Referral response from the Stanislaus County Environmental Review Committee, dated November 17, 2021; ERC Response; Email response from Stanislaus County Fire Prevention, dated December 9, 2021; Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: Title 23 of Stanislaus County Code; Referral response from City of Ceres in Will Serve Letter dated November 12, 2021; Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 XVI.
-RECREATION Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? х b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect x on the environment?
+RECREATION Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? x b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? x

 Discussion: The GPU EIR determined that the potential for impacts to recreational facilities or development which would require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment resulting from implementation of the General Plan to be less than significant.
 However, impacts to neighborhood and regional parks or other recreational facilities were considered to be significant and unavoidable due to the population and housing increase projected under the GPU which would increase the demands on Stanislaus County parks and recreational facilities.
-If approved, each parcel will be able to maintain up to two single-family dwellings and one junior accessory dwelling unit (JADU) in accordance with the A-2 zoning district.
-However, this project is not anticipated to increase demands for recreational facilities.
+If approved, each parcel could be improved with one single-family dwelling, one accessory dwelling unit, and one junior accessory dwelling unit in accordance with the R-A zoning district.
+However, this project is not anticipated to increase demands for recreational facilities and is not required to dedicate park land or pay in lieu fees as it is not a subdivision map.
 Accordingly, the potential impacts to recreation are considered to be consistent with those evaluated in the GPU EIR.